10 Best Drinks That Help You Sleep

 Best Time to Drink Before Bed

-Drinking any fluids right before bed can increase arousals from sleep at night for urinating.
+Drinking any fluids right before bed can increase the need to urinate frequently.
 To prevent waking up in the middle of the night avoid drinking at least two hours before sleeping.
 Urologists also recommend children to avoid drinks 1-2 hours before bedtime.

 Poor quality sleep or delayed onset of sleep is a common problem for most people.
-Taking homemade, delicious drinks that make you sleepy are the safe option.
+Taking homemade, delicious drinks that would help you sleep better are the safe option.
 Ashwagandha tea, cherry juice, and almond milk are some of the relaxing drinks to take before bed.
 You can prepare them in less than five minutes.
-They contain sleep-inducing compounds like melatonin, tryptophan and prepare your body to rest and help you sleep faster without any negative side effects.
-Existing studies don’t reveal how these drinks put you to sleep.
-There is a need for more research to confirm if these bedtime drinks can cure sleep disorders like insomnia.